 Your website may be the most important tool you have to build your brand.

 In this article, David Deal (Art Director for Deal Design) outlines the most powerful ways you can leverage your Web Site to grow your business.
 Web strategies continue to evolve at an exhausting pace.
 But, you don’t have to have the latest and greatest everything to harness the power of the web.
 Search Engine Optimization (SEO) is the practice of designing and engineering your website, so Google’s search algorithms view your site as a great match for people searching for the products or services you sell.
 SEO is half art, half science.
 While Google makes some of its methodology known, much of it is intentionally kept unknown, and always changing.
 The good news is, Google now focuses on a few key ingredients that, if “mixed as directed”, will drastically improve your search results ranking.
-Here are the top strategies we recommend for most all businesses today.
+However, if you think that this is something that you might not be able to do by yourself, then you may want to hire a professional web design company such as Web Design Perth to help you with your search result ranking.
+However, if you would rather do it alone then here are the top strategies we recommend for most all businesses today.

 1. Add a Secure Socket Layer (SSL) Certificate to Your Domain

 SSL is a security layer that’s added to the root domain level of your site.
 When added, your site is protected from being “spoofed” or easily access by malicious hackers who often use other people’s sites to host malware that does nasty things.
 Adding SSL to your web site costs around $70 per year.
-And, you don’t even need to be a web expert to get this done. your web site’s hosting company can usually install it for you, same day.
+And, you don’t even need to be a web expert to get this done.
+Your web site’s hosting company can usually install it for you on the same day.
+There are so many different web hosting companies that you could use though, for example, you could take a look at something like www.hostiserver.com to give you an idea of what you could join.
 Once added, your site will show up as https://yourdomainname… Notice the “s” after http.
 This means the web site has an SSL certificate in place.
 Google made a public announcement of favoring web sites with SSL a few years ago.
 So today, you simply need to add this easy improvement that will dramatically improve your search ranking.

 2. Design a Content-Rich User Experience